MAnonInfinity/Password-Manager/README.md

 # Password-Manager
 A GUI Password Manager for desktop made in Python using Tkinter. <br>
-To use, just clone the repo and click "main.exe".
+To use, just clone the repo and run "main.exe".